-In a paper he prepared for a recent Federal Reserve Bank of Boston conference, Richard Freeman, a Harvard labour economist, estimates that the entry of China, India and the former Soviet bloc roughly doubled the number of workers in the market economy, from 1.46 billion to 2.93 billion.
+In a paper he prepared for a recent Federal Reserve Bank of Boston conference, Richard Freeman, a Harvard labor economist, estimates that the entry of China, India and the former Soviet bloc roughly doubled the number of workers in the market economy, from 1.46 billion to 2.93 billion.
 Since those countries brought little capital with them, the number of workers in the system shot up while the amount of capital increased very little.
-As the law of supply and demand might suggest, when labour is abundant and capital scarce, the returns to labour tend to fall and those to capital rise.
+As the law of supply and demand might suggest, when labor is abundant and capital scarce, the returns to labour tend to fall and those to capital rise.

-In addition, the idea that only low-skilled factory workers have anything to fear from globalisation has turned out to be a myth.
+In addition, the idea that only low-skilled factory workers have anything to fear from globalization has turned out to be a myth.
 The former Soviet bloc already has many highly educated workers (the Soviets, remember, beat the Americans into space) and the less developed countries are pouring investment into higher education.
-“Indonesia, Brazil, China, India - name the country - have more than doubled university student enrolments in the 1980s and 1990s,” Freeman says.
+“Indonesia, Brazil, China, India - name the country - have more than doubled university student enrollments in the 1980s and 1990s,” Freeman says.
 China is investing particularly heavily in science and engineering and “by 2010 it will graduate more PhDs in science and engineering than the US”.

-... the developing world has inconveniently departed from the script that said it would specialise in low-tech goods.
+... the developing world has inconveniently departed from the script that said it would specialize in low-tech goods.
 “China has moved rapidly up the technological ladder, has greatly increased its high-tech exports and has achieved a significant position in research in what is purported to be the next big industrial technology - nanotechnology,” Freeman says.
 “Over 750 multinational firms have set up R&D facilities in China.”

 “Firms threaten to move facilities to lower-wage settings or to import products made by low-wage workers if their current workforce does not accept lower wages or working conditions, to which there is no strong labour response,” Freeman says.